nicklockwood/SwiftFormat/README.md

 *Q. Does SwiftFormat support Swift 3?*

-> A. Probably.
-I've fixed some specific issues with Swift 3, but I've only tested it extensively with Swift 2.3 code.
+> A. Yes.

 *Q. Can I compile it with Swift 3?*

-> A. Hahahahahahahahahahahahahahahahahahahaha no.
+> A. Hahahahahahahahahahahahahahahahahahahaha oh wait, yes you can.

 *Q. I don't like how SwiftFormat formatted my code*